We fish the hottest bite

 Salmon - Lake Trout - Steelhead - Walleye - Perch

-We added a new boat “hooked again” primarily for walleye, perch and bass fishing.
+We put a new boat into service in 2007 just for the walleye fishing.
 After much consideration we selected a 22’ Center Console made by Twin Vee.
+The boat is pictured on the home page of our website.
 This catamaran style hull is the most stable fishing platform we found.
 The boat has been equipped with all of the required safety equipment and more.
 All of the safety systems have a backup.
 Two marine band radios, two depth finders, two chart plotters, two GPS receivers, two bilge pumps, two trolling motors and twin 115 HP Suzuki outboard engines for added safety.
 We even installed a radar which allows us to track the weather over 40 miles away from the boat.
 The center console design allows for 360 degrees of unobstructed fish-ability.
 With over 15 feet of open space down each side of the boat it is easy for six fisherman (three per side) to jig for walleyes without tangling lines.
-It has also become a great boat for perch fishing, trolling spring Brown Trout in the shallows or trolling for Salmon when they stage near river mouths before their spawning runs.
 The center console layout also has a bathroom for your comfort while on the water.
 In cooler weather the boat is rigged with strata glass curtains from the bow deck to the front of the T-Top.
 These curtains become a wind shield for everyone onboard.
 No one has fun fishing when they are cold or wet.
 We just want you to catch lots of fish and be comfortable while doing it.

 Great Lakes Fishing Charters,

 P.O.
 Box 183752, Shelby Township, MI 48318

 toll free 1-888-899-GLFC